2019 Ford Focus spy shots

 A variety of powertrains should also be on offer once more, including performance-oriented options for successors to the current model's ST and RS hotties.
 The entry-level option should be an inline-3 with fuel-saving cylinder deactivation.
 This engine is also destined for the redesigned Fiesta.

-Ford should also continue to offer an electric option.
-The current Focus Electric may not be as popular as some of its rivals but the car provides a boost for Ford’s fleet-wide average fuel economy.
-Note, Ford in January confirmed plans to add a compact electric SUV with a 300-mile range to its lineup by 2020.
-It’s possible that the battery and powertrain of this model will also be used for the next Focus Electric.
+It's not clear if Ford will continue to offer an electric option.
+That's because the automaker is expected to launch a family of electrified cars, possibly under the Model E name.
+Furthermore, Ford in January confirmed plans to add a compact electric SUV with a 300-mile range to its lineup by 2020.

 Key rivals for the Focus include the Chevrolet Cruze, Honda Civic, Mazda 3, Subaru Impreza, Toyota Corolla and Volkswagen Golf.